 - Fellows are required to have a good level of spoken and written English.

-To submit an application for a Robert and Lisa Sainsbury Fellowship, fill in the application form which they can send to you by email.
+To submit an application for a Robert and Lisa Sainsbury Fellowship, please email them to obtain the application form.

-Once completed, the application form should be emailed to [email protected].
-In addition to the application form, enclose:
+Once completed, the application form should be emailed back to [email protected] In addition to the application form, please enclose:

-- Curriculum Vitae (include the date your PhD is expected to be conferred, if not already conferred) and
+- Curriculum Vitae (please include the date your PhD is expected to be conferred, if not already conferred) and

 - Sample of writing (for example a published article, or a core chapter of the PhD)

-For more information, visit Robert and Lisa Sainsbury Fellowship.
+For more information, visit Robert and Lisa Sainsbury Fellowships.